reactos/reactos/README.md

 See more at http://www.reactos.org/wiki/Building_ReactOS

+## Installing

+ReactOS can only be installed on a machine that has a FAT16 or FAT32 partition as the active (bootable) partition.
+The partition on which ReactOS is to be installed (which may or may not be the bootable partition) must also be formatted as FAT16 or FAT32.
+ReactOS Setup can format the partitions if needed.

+To install ReactOS from the bootable CD distribution, extract the archive contents.
+Then burn the CD image, boot from it, and follow instructions.

+Check [INSTALL](INSTALL) for more details.

 ## More information

 ReactOS is a Free and Open Source operating system based on the Windows architecture,